ADA SEATING & EXCHANGE POLICY

 Primary account holders of Timbers and/or Thorns annual memberships and/or T2 season tickets are responsible for the conduct of anyone using their seats.
 Violation of the code of conduct by annual members or guests using their tickets is subject to discipline at the discretion of the Front Office up to and including revocation of their annual memberships.

 TIMBERS ARMY / ROSE CITY RIVETERS

 All Timbers Army sections (101-108 & 202-208) are General Admission and are first-come, first-served for Timbers matches.
 All General Admission sections (101-108 & 202-208) are first-come, first-served for Thorns matches.
 Fans without TA or GA tickets will not be allowed into these sections.
-The Timbers Army and Rose City Riveters GA sections are supporters sections, so many areas will be filled with fans standing, chanting and singing.
-Visiting Team colors are not permitted in the Timbers Army or Rose City Riveters section and visiting supporters may be relocated to another part of the stadium.
+All of these Timbers Army and Rose City Riveters GA sections are supporters sections, so many areas will be filled with fans standing, chanting and singing.
+Visiting team colors and expressions of visiting team support and are not permitted in the Timbers Army or Rose City Riveters section.
+Visiting supporters may be relocated to another part of the stadium.